 Our Visit to The Charles Dickens Museum in London

-While the museum entrance is at 49 Doughty Street, Dickens lived at No. 48, where you can see the blue plaque in the above photograph.
-No. 49 was purchased in the 20th century and the two properties were merged.
+Although the museum entrance is at 49 Doughty Street, Dickens lived at No. 48, where a blue plaque is visible in the photograph above.
+In the 20th century, No. 49 was later purchased and merged with No. 48, creating the museum as it exists today.

-My wife and I visited the Charles Dickens Museum in December 2024.
-This museum was a fascinating experience, and I must say this museum is one of the best we have visited.
+My wife and I visited the Charles Dickens Museum in December 2024, an experience that stood out among our museum visits.
+The fascinating exhibits made it one of the best we have visited.

-The staff were excellent and always on hand to answer questions enthusiastically.
+The excellent staff were always available to answer questions with enthusiasm, further enhancing our experience.

 A Virtual Tour of The Charles Dickens Museum – Photo Gallery

-You can click or touch any image to cycle through the gallery.
+Click or tap any image to cycle through the gallery and explore it in more detail.

 Museum External Links